openziti/ziti-doc/docfx_project/ziti/manage/pki.md

 connected to as well as when the Ziti Controller needs to contact other pieces of the Ziti Network.
 There are four sections of the identity block: cert, server_cert, key, ca.

-*ca*: a file representing the chain of certificates.
-The chain must contain the issuer of the certificate in the `cert` field and must contain the entire chain back to root ca.
+**ca**: a file representing the chain of certificates.
+The chain must contain the issuer of the certificate specified in the `cert` field in the controller configuration file and must contain the entire chain of certificates back to root ca.

-*key*: also referred to as the [private key](https://en.wikipedia.org/wiki/Symmetric-key_algorithm).
-It is generated first and used to produce the `cert` component.
+**key**: also referred to as the [private key](https://en.wikipedia.org/wiki/Symmetric-key_algorithm).
+It is generated first and used to produce the certificates specified in the `cert` and `server_cert` fields ofthe controller configuration file.

-*cert*:
+**cert**: the certificate presented to other Ziti Network components.

+**server_cert**: the certificate the Ziti Controller presents when other Ziti Network components attempt to communicate to the Ziti Controller over the IP and port specified in the `ctrl.listener` or `mgmt.listener` fields of the controller configuration file.